DrewPagal/Cambio/README.md

 To have the least amount of points

 ### Requirements
-- Standard deck of cards (jokers included)
+- Standard deck of cards (Jokers included)
 - Multiple people (So long as there is a sizable card stack to draw from) (4 starting cards per person)

 ### Card values and properties